dawapaljor/sft-report/src/pages/content/0-report.md

 That was the last reported assault during Xi Jinping’s visit to San Francisco.
 He would depart from San Francisco International Airport later that day.

-<h2  id="reactions" class="text-3xl font-extrabold py-10 underline decoration-amber-300 underline-offset-8 decoration-8 ">Reactions and Responses</h2>
+<h2  id="reactions" class="text-xl font-extrabold py-10 underline decoration-amber-300 underline-offset-8 decoration-8 ">Reactions and Responses</h2>

 The harassment and intimidation of and assaults on protesters against Xi Jinping and the Chinese Communist Party during Xi’s visit to San Francisco elicited a variety of reactions and responses from protesters, members of Congress, and the PRC embassy, though it elicited silence from other institutions and politicians.
 Below, a few of those reactions are highlighted.